10 Best iOS Password Managers for iPhone & iPad in 2024

 4. Dashlane — Excellent iOS Integration & Extra Features

 Dashlane Premium ($4.99 / month) includes all the above features for a single user.
-Dashlane also offers a Friends & Family plan ($7.49 / month) that you can share with up to 10 people, which is pretty generous considering most competitors limit you to up to 6 users.
+Dashlane also offers a Friends & Family plan ($7.49 / month) that gets you 10 accounts, which is pretty generous considering most competitors limit you to up to 6 users.
 The only limitation is that the VPN is restricted to the plan admin account.
-There’s also an excellent free plan that offers storage for 25 passwords, plus a ton of security extras, including password sharing with an unlimited number of Dashlane users, password security auditing, data breach alerts, 1 GB of file storage, and more.
+There’s also an excellent free plan that offers storage for 25 passwords plus a ton of security extras, including password sharing with an unlimited number of Dashlane users, password security auditing, data breach alerts, 1 GB of file storage, and more.

 Bottom Line: